Kenneffy/connect4/README.md

 Technologies used:
 Programming languages used were HTML/CSS, Javascript & JQUERY.
 Also used github to as a platform to store and commit my files.

-The object was to create a game that simulates the classic board game "Connect 4".
+The objective was to create a game that simulates the classic board game "Connect 4".
 I broke down the game to it's most basic parts.
 There are 7 columns and 6 rows, I expressed that structure through DIVs.
 There are two value inputs, player 1's choice and player 2's choice.
 I expressed player 1 as red and player 2 as black.

 The values populate from bottom up, I evaluated an input value (red or black) according to whose turn it was.
 Turn 1 (player 1) would populate a value of red and turn 2 (player 2) would populate a value of black.